raagan-u/docs/docs/developers/contracts/AtomicSwapBTC.md

 Important notes:

-- `OP_CHECKSEQUENCEVERIFY` verifies that enough time has passed (relative to when UTXO was created)
+- `OP_CHECKSEQUENCEVERIFY` verifies that enough time has passed (relative to when UTXO was created).
-- CSV fails and prevents spending if the timelock hasn't expired
+- CSV fails and prevents spending if the timelock hasn't expired.
-- CSV doesn't consume the timelock value, so `OP_DROP` is needed to remove it
+- CSV doesn't consume the timelock value, so `OP_DROP` is needed to remove it.
-- The final signature check ensures only the original initiator can refund
+- The final signature check ensures only the original initiator can refund.

 This provides a secure way to recover funds if:

-- The counterparty never participates
+- The counterparty never participates.
-- Network issues prevent completion
+- Network issues prevent completion.
-- The counterparty abandons the swap
+- The counterparty abandons the swap.

-### InstantRefund
+### Instant refund

 Instant refund is a cooperative cancellation mechanism that allows both parties to mutually agree to terminate the swap early, without waiting for the timelock to expire.

 Key concepts in instant refund:

-1. Multi-signature: Requires both parties to agree
+- `Multi-signature`: Requires both parties to agree.
-2. No timelock: Can be executed at any time
+- `No timelock`: Can be executed at any time.
-3. Mutual authentication: Both parties must provide valid signatures
+- `Mutual authentication`: Both parties must provide valid. signatures

-The instant refund process involves:

-1. Creating a transaction that spends from the HTLC script address
+The instant refund process involves creating a transaction that spends from the HTLC script address, having both parties sign the transaction, and providing both signatures in the correct order.
-2. Both parties signing the transaction
-3. Providing both signatures in the correct order

 Let's understand this through a high-level function similar to an EVM contract: